 In this exploratory study we opted for a relatively large number of different treatments, while keeping the number of runs per treatment low.
 All treatments were conducted with software written in z-Tree (Fischbacher 2007).
-Eight runs were conducted at Yale University and 17 at the University of Innsbruck.18 Each run lasted for 60-90 minutes.
+Eight runs were conducted at Yale University and 17 at the University of Innsbruck.
+Each run lasted for 60-90 minutes.
 Payments averaged \$22 at Yale and €18 in Innsbruck.
 While most subjects had participated in other economics experiments earlier, no student participated in more than one of the treatments of the type presented in this paper.
 Four treatments were repeated with the same subjects to explore any effects of learning.

 Note that all treatments are cash consuming.
-This means that all of the initial endowment m per capita of government money does not remain available for transactions because it tends to get used up for interest payments on borrowings from the bank in the finite horizon game.19 As the horizon gets longer, the size of the equilibrium initial borrowing as well as prices drops (see Tables 2 and 3).20
+This means that all of the initial endowment m per capita of government money does not remain available for transactions because it tends to get used up for interest payments on borrowings from the bank in the finite horizon game.
+As the horizon gets longer, the size of the equilibrium initial borrowing as well as prices drops (see Tables 2 and 3).

-18 We could not test for subject pool differences, as the eight runs conducted at Yale were those with undergraduate students and uncertain time horizon, while all 17 runs with certain time horizon were conducted in Innsbruck.
+&lt;sup>17 We could not test for subject pool differences, as the eight runs conducted at Yale were those with undergraduate students and uncertain time horizon, while all 17 runs with certain time horizon were conducted in Innsbruck.
 All Innsbruck students were in the Master's program in Economics or Business and we do not expect any subject pool differences to affect the market level outcomes in these economies.

-19 An infinite horizon model has no termination and hence no worthless assets are left over.
+&lt;sup>18 An infinite horizon model has no termination and hence no worthless assets are left over.
 This feature raises accounting problems.
 Essentially fiat money is the only financial asset that does not obviously have an offsetting debit held by another individual in an economy as portrayed by general equilibrium theory.
 In order to obtain the balance government has to be introduced as a recognized agent.

-$^{^{20}}$ When the number of players is small, the difference between the predictions of competitive and noncooperative equilibria is relatively large.
-However, with 10 players, that difference in earnings is of the order of 0.5 percent.
-Since that is not the main subject of investigation in this paper, it is reasonable to use the competitive equilibrium solutions given in Tables 2 and 3 as a benchmark for comparing the experimental results.
+&lt;sup>19 When the number of players is small, the difference between the predictions of competitive and noncooperative equilibria is relatively large.
+However, with 10 players, that difference in earnings is of the